Tenants doing it tough

 Fee-free rent payments

-When CHOICE looked into third-party rent collection back in 2012, we found a lack of regulation leaving renters being charged fees to pay their rent.
+When CHOICE looked into third-party rent collection (such as rent cards) back in 2012, we found a lack of regulation leaving renters being charged fees to pay their rent.
 While the situation has improved, at least in some states, many renters are still unprotected.

-In South Australia, New South Wales and Queensland you're entitled to be offered at least one fee-free way to pay your rent.
+In New South Wales, South Australia, Tasmania and Queensland you're entitled to be offered at least one fee-free way to pay your rent.
 The other states and territories don't provide such protections.

 Rights to repairs